 A number of goalies of note didn’t make my list.
 Specifically, Cory Schneider, Dan Cloutier, and Ryan Miller stand out.

-Miller played with the team most recently and last season became the American-born goalie with the most wins in NHL history.
-He played three seasons with the team (2015-17), getting into 150 games (with a 64-68-16 record).
+Of those three goalies, Miller played with the team most recently and became the American-born goalie with the most wins in NHL history.
+He recently retired after posting an NHL career record of 390-289-87 a goals-against-average and a save percentage of 2.64.
+Miller played three seasons with the team (2015-17), getting into 150 games (with a 64-68-16 record).
 However, his best work was with the Buffalo Sabres before he joined the Canucks.

 Schneider played with the Canucks between 2009-13 (during the Roberto Luongo era).
 He played in 98 games (a 55-26-8 record) and had a .927 save percentage (the best in team history).
 During the 2013 NHL Entry Draft, Schneider was traded to the New Jersey Devils for the 9th overall selection, which the Canucks used to choose Bo Horvat.
 We appreciate that Schneider helped make that possible.